dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/samples/helloworld.md

 # HelloWorld Sample

-The iOS Helloworld sample illustrates how to create the simplest video streaming document normalizing app with Dynamsoft Document Normalizer (DDN) iOS SDK.
+The iOS HelloWorld sample illustrates how to create the simplest video streaming document normalizing app with Dynamsoft Document Normalizer (DDN) iOS SDK.

 View the samples

 - <a href="https://github.com/Dynamsoft/document-normalizer-mobile-samples/tree/main/ios/Objective-C/HelloWorld/" target="_blank">Objective-C (iOS) HelloWorld</a>
 - <a href="https://github.com/Dynamsoft/document-normalizer-mobile-samples/tree/main/ios/Swift/HelloWorld/" target="_blank">Swift (iOS) HelloWorld</a>

-For more details about how to get started with Dynamsoft Document Normalizer, please view the [user guide]({{ site.ios }}user-guide.html).
+For more details about how to get started with Dynamsoft Document Normalizer, please view the [`user guide`]({{ site.ios }}user-guide.html).